murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 - Trusted Computing base
   Combination of H/W, S/W and controls that work together.
 It is the only portion of the system that can be trusted to adhere and enforce security policies.
-    Sec Perimeter: Logical boundary separating the TCB from the rest of the system to ensure that there is no inseure comm between TCB and other elements of the computer system.Trusted paths are used to communicate between TCB and other parts of the system.
+    - Sec Perimeter: Logical boundary separating the TCB from the rest of the system to ensure that there is no inseure comm between TCB and other elements of the computer system.Trusted paths are used to communicate between TCB and other parts of the system.
-    Ref Monitors - This sits between every subject and object.
+    - Ref Monitors: This sits between every subject and object.
 Collection of components in the TCB that work together to impelement the ref monitor is the sec kernel.
 The sec kernel will mediate all the requests that match the access rules for the system.

 - State Machine Model
   This describes a system that is always secure no matter the state its in.

     What is a state?
 This is a snapshot of the system at a specific point in time.
-When there is a transition(moment an input is translated into an output) then the state changes.
+When there is a transition(moment an input is x aswtranslated into an output) then the state changes.
 A secure machine will always boot into a secure state

 - Information Flow Model
   This focuses on information  flow.